MySQL semi-sync cluster logs

 - Open the cluster page → Logs tab.

-- Enter the time period for which you want to display the logs.
-Logs are stored for 14 days.
+- Enter the time range for which you want to display logs.
+Logs are stored for 30 days.

-- Mark the cluster and database nodes for which you want to view logs.
+- Select the cluster nodes and databases for which you want to view logs.

-- The first 200 requests are displayed in the list.
-To see all queries for the specified time period, click Download Logs.
-See the description of log fields for MySQL semi-sync cluster.
+- The list displays the first 200 queries.
+To view all queries for the specified time range, click Download logs.
+See the description of log fields for a MySQL semi-sync cluster.

 Log fields